praveenskylark/jit-aiml-chatbot/README.md

 # jit-aiml-chatbot
- simple chatbot using Artificial Intelligence Mark Up language using pythin
+ simple chatbot using Artificial Intelligence Mark Up language using python

 ### clone this repo